ShimmyMySherbet/MusixClient/README.md

 ### Official Plugins
 Completed:
 * <a href="https://github.com/ShimmyMySherbet/MusixSync">Musix Sync</a>: A plugin to remotely sync your downloaded music to an Android device.
-* <a href="https://github.com/ShimmyMySherbet/MusixClient/tree/master/ManualMetadata">Manual Metadata</a>: Allows downloading of YouTube racks that are not on Spotify.
-Using manually entered metadata.
+* <a href="https://github.com/ShimmyMySherbet/MusixClient/tree/master/ManualMetadata">Manual Metadata</a>: Allows downloading of YouTube tacks that are not on Spotify.
+Using manually entered metadata, incl Album Cover.

 This is the successor to my old 'YoutubeDownloder' project.